 Except of course, if you fall for the trap that marketers lay for us.

-It’s the trap that says “without this book/training/retreat/course’ your life isn’t complete and your business will fail”.
+It’s the trap that says “Without this book (or training, retreat, course etc) your life isn’t complete and your business will fail!”.

 Those people prey on our built-in sense of scarcity, making us feel that we’re missing out – and so we buy more stuff, and our shelves fill up with more shelf-help.

 But no matter how many resources you acquire, they won’t help if you don’t use them.

-You can learn the science of Facebook ads, but if you never run a campaign, it won’t do you any good.
+You can learn the art and science of Facebook ads, but if you never run an ad campaign, it won’t do you any good.